April 9, 2026 (1mo ago) — last updated May 17, 2026 (13d ago)

 ← Back to blog

-I think the healthiest way to approach signs is with two qualities at once.
-Wonder and discernment.
+Many people searching for signs from the universe are not trying to be dramatic.
+They’re trying to make sense of a moment that feels charged.
+Something inside feels awake, but not yet clear.
+That is a tender place to be.
+The healthiest way to approach signs is with two qualities at once: wonder and discernment.
 Wonder keeps you open.
 Discernment keeps you honest.
-You do not need to force a mystical story onto every coincidence, and you do not need to shut down every meaningful experience just because it cannot be measured neatly.
+You don’t need to force a mystical story onto every coincidence, and you don’t need to shut down every meaningful experience just because it can’t be measured neatly.

 Nothing about those moments proved anything.
 Yet together, they created a feeling.
 Not certainty.
 Not a command from the sky.
 A feeling that life might be speaking in symbols.